Home

 Art Deco Rings, much like their name, were sharp pieces that featured geometric designs and strict linear styles created from the artistic cubism styles of the day.

 • Diamonds were the most popular gemstones used in Art Deco rings; additional gemstones included black opal, coral, emeralds, jade, mother-of-pearl, rubies, sapphires, and quartz crystals.
+Platinum was the main metal used to create Art Deco Rings, but white gold and sterling silver were sometimes used as well.

-This is the period of time when platinum disappeared from use until the 1950's, and white gold mixed with silver and palladium alloys came into commercial use for the creation of rings.
+Retro Rings reflected the times of World War II, and as a result rings from this period are also very notable in the history of wedding rings.
+This is the period of time when platinum disappeared from use during the early 1940s, and white gold mixed with silver and palladium alloys came into commercial use for the creation of rings.

 Gold made a big comeback as well, in addition to gold alloys used to create rose gold.

-• The most popular gemstone during the Retro period were rubies, but amethyst, aquamarine, citrine, large and small diamonds, moonstones, and pearls were used as well.
+• The most widely used gemstones during the Retro period were rubies, but amethyst, aquamarine, citrine, large and small diamonds, moonstones, and pearls were used as well.
+Many of the gemstone pieces from this era were very bold and dramatic, and in direct contrast to the delicate Edwardian period styles.

 New History of Wedding Rings: 1950’s Antique Wedding Rings

-Only recently have jewelry pieces from the 1950’s been recognized for their unique style and now ‘antique’ status in the halls of wedding ring history.
-It was during this age that the DeBeers company advertised the slogan “Diamonds are Forever,” and it was during the post World War II boom when the middle class were able to afford luxurious wedding and engagement rings.
-The DeBeers slogan was a hit, and the 1950’s era wedding rings are usually defined by their large diamonds or large clusters of diamonds.
+It was during this age that the DeBeers Company advertised the slogan “Diamonds are Forever,” and it was during the post World War II boom when the middle class were able to afford luxurious wedding and engagement rings.
+The DeBeers slogan was a hit, and the 1950’s Post-War Modern era wedding rings are usually defined by their large diamonds and use of large diamond clusters.

-Popular designs of this period are the opposite of the Art Deco style and include twisted ropes, braided styles, and curvaceous lines; styles of leaves, flowers, stars, bees, and butterflies were also popular.
+• Popular designs of this period are the opposite of the Art Deco style and include twisted ropes, braided styles, and curvaceous lines; styles of leaves, flowers, stars, bees, and butterflies were also popular.
 Yellow gold became the metal of choice, but platinum came back into use after the war.
-Some 1950’s rings are composed of platinum or white gold, and many jewelry pieces from this era combined diamonds with gemstones.

-This was also the time when Rhodium plating became used commercially for white gold and silver rings.
+• Some 1950’s rings are composed of platinum or white gold, and many jewelry pieces from this era combined diamonds with gemstones.
+This was also the time when rhodium plating became widely used commercially for white gold and silver rings.

-Now that you are familiar with the history of wedding rings, check out antique wedding rings for more info and additional tips if you are interested in purchasing an antique or vintage wedding ring.
+Now that you are familiar with the history of wedding rings, check out antique wedding rings for more info and additional tips if you are interested in purchasing an antique or vintage wedding ring!

 Send in your questions or comments about the history of wedding rings here!